 Does a discharge happen in every case?

-Additionally, creditors can challenge the inclusion of debts within a bankruptcy case through litigation.
-If all objections by creditors have been resolved and the debts are eligible, the court will automatically issue a discharge.
+Additionally, creditors can challenge the inclusion of debits within a bankruptcy case through litigation.
+After all objections by the creditors have been resolved and the debts are eligible, the court will automatically issue a discharge.

 Understanding the time limits concerning refiling is essential to avoid losing discharge eligibility.
 If you meet the time limits, filing bankruptcy again could be beneficial when you are struggling financially to meet all of your debt obligations.
 Look for a bankruptcy attorney near me to help assess your situation and give appropriate recommendations.